lmartinezh/edx-documentation/en_us/release_notes/source/website/index.rst

 edX Website
 ####################################

-The following pages list changes to the edX webiste, `edx.org`_:
+The following pages list changes to the edX website, `edx.org`_:

 .. toctree::
    :maxdepth: 1